rubymonolith/nopassword/README.md

 NoPassword only worries about generating codes and creating a secure environment for end-users to validate the codes.

+Additionally, as I was using OmniAuth in my projects to handle OAuth authorizations, I noticed it felt more difficult than it should be, so I started creating OAuth controllers to simplify the process.
+I've included them here in case you find them useful.

 ### Why was it not built on devise, warden, or ominauth?

 I initially thought this would make for a great OmniAuth strategy, but quickly realized OmniAuth has a goal of being agnostic to rails and ships Rack middleware.
 I needed something more integrated into Rails controllers and views so that I could more easily extend in various projects.

+Additionally, I found OmniAuth was more difficult to configure for OAuth in Rails than it should be.
+OmniAuth required a `./config/initializers/omniauth.rb` file that builds a Rack middleware.
+This Rack middleware then had some hard coded URLs that would be intercepted from Rails, which made it difficult to reason between controller routes and Rack middleware routes.
+The NoPassword::OAuth controllers solve that problem by having both configuration and logic live in a single controller file.

 Devise already has [devise-passwordless](https://rubygems.org/gems/devise-passwordless), but it tries to do too much for my purposes by managing user authorization.
 I needed something that stopped short of managing user authorization.